The Future of PR Analytics 2019

 Background: Here are three stand out trends for PR Analytics in 2019:

-But in 2018 the tech caught up and many of these providers claim 98% accuracy - so the PR Analytics game has suddenly changed.
-The speed and increased data sets that automation allow you, are matched by the accuracy.
+But in 2018 the tech caught up and many of these providers claim 90% accuracy - so the PR Analytics game has suddenly changed.
+The speed and increased data sets that automation allow you, are potentially matched by the accuracy.
+But does this technology work?
+Find out at The Future of PR Analytics.

 2. There is the long discussed blurring of the lines between marketing disciplines - creating the need to integrate your data across marketing channels.
 PR need not see itself as being data deficient any longer.
 Digital PR has changed all of that.